 - Railings: Many older adults fall during the night, when getting up to go to a different room in the home.
 Railings on the bed can prevent a senior from falling out of bed and provide something to hold onto when standing up to get out of bed.

 With the majority of older adults preferring to age in place at home rather than facing a move to a nursing home, it’s crucial to ensure the home environment is as safe as possible.
-The professional home care team at Senior HomeCare of Tucson can help families assess fall risk in a senior loved one’s home, suggest home modifications, and provide the skilled, compassionate care older adults need.
-Contact us today to learn more about our services in at home care in Tucson and the surrounding area by calling 520-355-4787.
+The professional providers of Catalina in home services in the nearby areas, Senior HomeCare of Tucson, can help families assess fall risk in a senior loved one’s home, suggest home modifications, and provide the skilled, compassionate care older adults need by providing them with a private caregiver.
+View our service area or call 520-355-4787 to get started.